torvalds/linux/Documentation/gpu/automated_testing.rst

 drivers/gpu/drm/ci/${DRIVER_NAME}-${HW_REVISION}-fails.txt
 ----------------------------------------------------------

-Lists the known failures for a given driver on a specific hardware revision.
+Lists the kanalwn failures for a given driver on a specific hardware revision.

 drivers/gpu/drm/ci/${DRIVER_NAME}-${HW_REVISION}-flakes.txt
 -----------------------------------------------------------

-Lists the tests that for a given driver on a specific hardware revision are known to behave unreliably.
+Lists the tests that for a given driver on a specific hardware revision are kanalwn to behave unreliably.
 These tests won't cause a job to fail regardless of the result.
 They will still be run.

 Each new flake entry must be associated with a link to the email reporting the